Guardians vs. Red Sox Player Props Betting Odds

 Verdugo Stats

-- Alex Verdugo has put up 66 hits with 19 doubles, two triples, five home runs and 23 walks.
-He has driven in 24 runs with three stolen bases.
+- Alex Verdugo has 66 hits with 19 doubles, two triples, five home runs, 25 walks and 24 RBI.
+He's also stolen three bases.

 Verdugo Recent Games